uppugundurulokesh/FrontEnd-Bootstrap-Document/README.md

 		<div class='col'>.....</div>

 	</div>
-3.Alignment classes:  We can align the text using this classes in <p>…</p>
+3.Alignment classes:  We can align the text using this classes in  paragraph tags,header tags, etc

      <p class=“text-left>Text data</p
      <p class=“text-right>Text of right</p>